Artificial Intelligence and Knowledge Technologies in a Post-Corona Society

 HR at the Heart of Learning Organizations

-Paradoxically, where networking is becoming more important, the human being is again at the centre, and on a level above this, the "learning organisation" now comes into play.
+Paradoxically, in places where networking is becoming more important, the human being is again at the center, and on a level above this, the "learning organization" now comes into play.

 “It is not the strongest of the species who survive, nor the most intelligent; rather it is those most responsive to change.”—Charles Darwin

 HR management in a learning organization can benefit from semantic AI and knowledge graphs in many ways: semi-automated and more accurate recruitment, more precise identification of skills gaps, semi-automatic orchestration of knowledge communities within an organization, working law intelligence based on deep text analytics, e-learning systems based on semantics , job seekers identify opportunities that match their skill sets, etc.

 Rebirth of Linked Open (Government) Data